Only known to those in the know. The charm of Hakuba Norikura Onsen Ski Resort, compiled by Shin Suzumura

 Related reading

-Only those in the know will know.
-The Charm of Hakuba Norikura Onsen Ski Resort by Takuma Oike .
-Hakuba Norikura Onsen Ski Resort, located in Otari Village in the northern part of Hakuba Valley, stretches from north to south.
-While the individual runs are not long, the resort continues to attract dedicated skiers...
+only to those in the know: The allure of Hakuba Norikura Onsen Ski Resort.
+(Edited by Takuma Oike) Located in Otari Village, in the northern part of the HAKUBA VALLEY, Hakuba Norikura Onsen Ski Resort stretches north and south.
+While the individual courses aren't particularly long, it continues to attract dedicated skiers for a reason...

 ■Information